Last Updated on

 - Their self-regulatory skills

+So how does anyone translate these factors into increased grit?
 Below are my top 5 suggestions to increase your grit and resilience through developing a growth mindset.

 Five Ways to Develop Grit & Resilience

 Praising efforts fosters resilience and reminds people of their role in a successful outcome.
 Too often, young children are praised for “being smart” rather than having a good plan.
 When a child is praised for an ability (e.g., “You are really smart.
 You are so flexible.”) it teaches a fixed mindset.

 Today, there are different approaches to teaching resilience in schools.
 Most students have only heard how smart they are (or worse), so failure feels like they aren’t smart anymore.
 Use language that encourages perseverance and praises effort, rather than celebrates a seemingly fixed trait.